SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 [XXX placeholder art]

 - Constant declaration
-    - Identifier: `magicNumber`
+    - Constant name: `magicNumber`
-    - Value
+    - Constant value
         - Integer literal: `1145258561`

 This AST corresponds to Swift code like this: